National Court of Honor Lifesaving and Meritorious Action Awards

 - Skill is defined as the ability to use one's knowledge effectively in execution or performance.
 Special attention is given to skills earned in Scouting.

 These awards may be awarded to any registered youth member or adult leader.
-Send the application and requested documentation to the council office (P.O.
-Box 924528, Houston, Texas 77292, attention: Support Services Department).
+Send the application and requested documentation to the Sam Houston Area Council (2225 N Loop W., Houston, Texas 77008-1311, attention: Support Services Department).

 Honor Medal With Crossed Palms

 Has demonstrated unusual heroism and extraordinary skill or resourcefulness in saving or attempting to save life at extreme risk to self.